jthulhu/beans/doc/src/getting-started/compile.md

 # Compilation

-Beans can be used in two ways, which are very much related but, in practice, will require entierly different approaches.
+Beans can be used in two ways, which are very much related but, in practice, will require entirely different approaches.

+<span style=color:red>Il paragrafo seguente non lo capisco.
+Chi è
+"you"?
+Chi è lo end user?</span>

-Beans can be used as a on-the-fly parser-generator, meaning that you expect your end user to give you a grammar for a language they just though of, and you have to parse files written in that language.
+Beans can be used as an on-the-fly parser-generator, meaning that you expect your end user to give you a grammar for a language they just thought of, and you have to parse files written in that language.
 This is mainly useful for [domain-specific languages](https://en.wikipedia.org/wiki/Domain-specific_language).
 An example of this is Beans itself, which has to parse the grammars you